RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 - Create a copy of `outlier-challenge-config.json` or edit it directly.
 - Find a fantastic team name (only using letters and numbers) and put it into the config file.
 - Change the data folders in the config file to match your local setup.
-- Run `create_custom_data_splits.py -c outlier-challenge-config.json` : this will generate custom lists of samples (names in text file) in the data directory.
+- Run `create_custom_data_splits.py -c outlier-challenge-config.json` : This will create the result directory, copy the provided file lists there and generate custom lists of samples (names in text file) in the result directory.
 Check them.
 - Run `train_pdm_outlier_detection.py -c outlier-challenge-config.json -d custom_train_list_100.txt` .
 This will train a PDM model using your custom set of training samples.
 It will also synthesize shapes showing a mean shape and major modes of variations.
 Use 3D Slicer or Sumatra to visualize them.
 - Run `validate_pdm_outlier_detection.py -c outlier-challenge-config.json -d custom_validation_list_100.txt` .
 This will evaluate the PDM model using your custom validation set.
 - Run `test_pdm_outlier_detection.py -c outlier-challenge-config.json -d test_files_200.txt` .
 This will predict outliers on a test set.